kubeflow/website/content/en/docs/components/katib/reference/experiment-cr.md

 ## Katib Experiment Lifecycle

-When user creates an `Experiment` CR, Katib `Experiment` controller, `Suggestion` controller and `Trial` controller is working together to achieve hyperparameters tuning for user's Machine learning model.
+When user creates an Experiment, Katib Experiment controller, `Suggestion` controller and `Trial` controller is working together to achieve hyperparameters tuning for user's Machine learning model.
 The Experiment workflow looks as follows: